PyGreSQL/PyGreSQL/docs/contents/install.rst

 Compiling Manually
 ~~~~~~~~~~~~~~~~~~

-The source file for compiling the dynamic module is called pgmodule.c.
+The source file for compiling the C extension module is pgmodule.c.
 You have two options.
 You can compile PyGreSQL as a stand-alone module
 or you can build it into the Python interpreter.